soniaaparedees/myrepo/README.md

 # myrepo
-\n testing my setup
+/n testing my setup
-\n line I wrote on my local computer
+/n line I wrote on my local computer
-\n This is a line from RStudio.
+/n This is a line from RStudio.